charlesreid1-docker/d-python-helium/Subdomains.md

-For example, if nginx were running on `10.0.0.1` and Python Helium on `10.0.0.2`, the nginx rule would be to reverse-proxy all requests for bots.charlesreid1.com `to 10.0.0.2:7777`.
+For example, if nginx were running on `10.0.0.1` and Python Helium on `10.0.0.2`, the nginx rule would be to reverse-proxy all requests for pages.charlesreid1.com to `10.0.0.2:7777`.

 ## Nginx + Python Helium: Setting Up the VPN